-The school is situated in an attractive, rural commuter belt which is an area of socio-economic advantage with pockets of deprivation.
+- The school is situated in an attractive, rural commuter belt which is an area of socio-economic advantage with pockets of deprivation.
 Pupils come from a wide area and variety of backgrounds.
-The school deprivation indicator is in quintile 2 (less deprived) of all schools.

-- The school is a one form entry Infant school with 66 pupils on roll which places the school in quintile 5 (0-20%) for school numbers.
-The pupil admission number is 25. - We currently have 48.5% boys and 51.5% girls on roll. - The ethnic make-up of the pupils registered at the school is predominantly white British (48.5%).
-The school has 12 out of 17 possible ethnic groups, including Indian (18.5%), White Asian (11.4%), Any Other White (5.7%), Pakistani (4.2%) and a minority from other backgrounds including European, Asian and mixed heritage.
-The ethnic diversity of the school has increased over the past 12 months, with a greater number of ethnic groups now represented (+3 groups) and a greater proportion of pupils from minority ethnic backgrounds (+21.1% minority ethnic backgrounds). - The percentage of pupils with Special Educational Needs is 7.1% which is below the National Average of 12.6%, placing the school in the 4th quintile (20-40%).
-The percentage of pupils with an EHC Plan is 0% which is below the National Average of 1.6%, placing the school in the 5th Quintile. - Free School Meals eligibility is 3% compared to 23% nationally. - We have 1.4% children for whom their first language is other than English compared to 21% nationally. - We have no pupils with a disability on roll. - Staff make up is as follows: Male 1 and Female 13. - The Governing Body is made up of 2 Male and 6 Female governors.
-We currently have one governor - The school is physically accessible but there are no disabled toilet facilities.
+The school deprivation indicator is in quintile 2 (less deprived) of all schools. - The school is a one form entry Infant school with 60 pupils on roll which places the school in quintile 5 (0-20%) for school numbers.
+The pupil admission number is 25. - We currently have an even split of 50% boys and 50% girls on roll. - The ethnic make-up of the pupils registered at the school is predominantly white British (40%).
+The school has 12 out of 17 possible ethnic groups, including Indian (28.3%), White Asian (10%), Any Other White (5%), Pakistani (3.3%) and a minority from other backgrounds including European, Asian and mixed heritage.
+The ethnic diversity of the school has increased over the past 12 months, with a greater proportion of pupils from minority ethnic backgrounds. - The religious make-up of the pupils registered at the school is no longer predominantly Christian.
+The school has 33.3% No Religion, 23.3% Christian, 23.3% Sikh, 8.3% Muslim, 6.7% Refused, 3.3% Hindu and 1.7% Jewish. - The percentage of pupils with Special Educational Needs is 11.7% which is below the National Average of 12.6%.
+The percentage of pupils with an EHC Plan is 0% which is below the National Average of 1.6%. - Free School Meals eligibility is 3.3% compared to 23% nationally. - We have 6.7% children for whom their first language is other than English compared to 21% nationally. - We have no pupils with a disability on roll. - Staff make up is as follows: Male 1 and Female 15.
+Two staff members are currently on maternity leave. - The Governing Body is made up of 3 Male and 6 Female governors and is more ethnically diverse. - The school is physically accessible but there are no disabled toilet facilities.